Installing on Linux — Overview

 As an open-source project on GitHub, KubeSphere is home to a community with thousands of users.
 Many of them are running KubeSphere for their production workloads.
 For the installation on Linux, KubeSphere can be deployed both in clouds and in on-premises environments, such as AWS EC2, Azure VM and bare metal.

 - All-in-one installation: Install KubeSphere on a single node.
 It is only for users to quickly get familiar with KubeSphere.

 - Multi-node installation: Install KubeSphere on multiple nodes.
 It is for testing or development.

 - Air-gapped installation on Linux: All images of KubeSphere have been encapsulated into a package.
 It is convenient for air-gapped installation on Linux machines.

-- High availability installation: Install a highly-available KubeSphere cluster with multiple nodes which is used for the production environment.
+- High availability installation: Install a highly-available KubeSphere cluster with multiple nodes which is used for production.

 - Minimal Packages: Only install the minimum required system components of KubeSphere.
 Here is the minimum resource requirement: